Answers are at the right or below the question in "Light Blue".

 It is the collection of writings accepted by the leaders of the early Christian church as God's word and the basis of the Christian faith.

-It is the standard that all Christians use to live their lives.
+The Canon is the standard that all Christians use to guide their lives.

 -